nicktodd/dockerlabs/docs/module5_openshift4.md

 13. OpenShift deployments are configured using YAML.
 To see the YAML file, click the **YAML** tab.
 Review the contents.
 Although we will not be going through the detail of this as part of our training, you can see the configuration of your running pod.
 However, you will notice that the image is referenced along with various other configuration properties of the application.

-14. Clean up all the resoruces by deleting the application.
+14. Clean up all the resources by deleting the application.
 Click on **Topology** on the this left hand menu to return to the applications screen, then **right click on the application circle**, and select **delete deployment**.

 ![delete deployment](img/delete-deployment.png)